 Ole Virginia Hams Repeaters

-The antennas for the two DSTAR repeaters, 2-meter (146.865- MHz) and 70-cm (442.5125+ MHz), as well as the antenna for the 1.25-meter FM (224.66- MHz, CTSS 100.0) repeater are each now located on the communications tower at the Northern Virginia Electric Coop (NOVEC) site on Lomond Drive, Manassas, Virginia.
-The functionalities of the two DSTAR repeaters are limited at present because neither has a connection to the Internet.
+The antennas for the two DSTAR repeaters (146.865- MHz and 442.5125+ MHz) as well as the antenna for the 1.25-meter FM (224.66- MHz, CTSS 100.0) repeater are all located on the communications tower at the Northern Virginia Electric Coop (NOVEC) site on Lomond Drive, Manassas, Virginia.
+The two DSTAR repeaters have a connection to the Internet by way of a microwave link between NOVEC and Mt.
+Pone using ICOM G3 Gateway software.
+New users can register for DSTAR access at https://w4ovh.dstargateway.org/Dstar.do .

 Standard shift offsets between repeater output and repeater input frequencies are used for all OVH repeaters.
 Because four repeaters have been recently relocated or newly installed, the previous repeater coverage maps became obsolete and are no longer accessible here.